skedgo/android-sdk-docs/android/docs/index.md

 ### Create TripKit instance to access TripKit's services

-We recommend to have an Application subclass.
-Next, in the onCreate() method, you can initiate following setup:
+We recommend to have an `Application` subclass.
+Next, in the `onCreate()` method, you can initiate following setup:

-> v2.1.43
 ```kotlin
 class App : Application() {
   override fun onCreate() {